False Mnestra Ringlet (Erebia aethiopella)

 next page back to list

-A small and rather rare Erebia of high altitudes.
+A small and rather uncommon Erebia of high altitudes.
 It is unusual in that it is the only butterfly solely endemic to the southern Alpes.
-With the benefit of an upperside and an underside shot, it can be identified with some degree of certainty from it close cousins.
+With the benefit of an upperside and an underside shot, it can be identified with some degree of certainty from its close cousins.

 |26995||M||a male, posing very obligingly.||2010|

 a male, taking a break from taking salts from some indeterminate substance to enjoy some sun and very thoughtfully posing open for the camera.